amyboyd/indexeddb-to-json/README.md

 # IndexedDB to JSON

-Extract IndexedDB to JSON, from any Chrome or Electron database directory.
+CLI tool for converting any IndexedDB directory -- including from Chrome or an Electron app -- to a JSON file.

+The tool abuses a local Chome installation to unlock Google's secret/undocumented file structure.

 ## Install